ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

 **Final Project: Regime-Based Factor Investing Strategy**

 A group project developing a novel regime-aware long-short factor investing strategy using CRSP data (1990–2023).
-Market regimes are identified along two dimensions — macroeconomic regime (Bull/Bear/Sideways via term spread between the 10-year Treasury and 3-month T-Bill) and market concentration regime (Narrow/Normal/Broad via Gini coefficient and HHI) — forming a 3×3 matrix of nine distinct regimes.
+Market regimes are identified along two dimensions, macroeconomic regime (Bull/Bear/Sideways via term spread between the 10-year Treasury and 3-month T-Bill) and market concentration regime (Narrow/Normal/Broad via Gini coefficient and HHI), forming a 3×3 matrix of nine distinct regimes.
 For each regime, an optimal combination of six factor signals (momentum, growth, quality, volatility, value, profitability) is selected, and stocks are ranked by composite Z-score into top/bottom quintile long-short portfolios rebalanced monthly.
 The strategy generates statistically significant CAPM and FF3 alpha, outperforms the market across all major bear market episodes (151.51% during the GFC), and achieves a maximum drawdown of −45.32% vs. the market's −50.31%.

 | Files | Links |
 | ----- | ----- |